Google loosens its search engine grip on Android devices in Europe | Technology

 Google has bowed to pressure from rivals and will let them compete for free to be the default search engines on Android devices in Europe, widening a pledge to EU antitrust regulators two years ago.
 The move by the world's most popular internet search engine comes as the 27-country bloc considers rules that could be introduced next year to force Google, Amazon, Apple and Facebook to ensure a level playing field for competitors.

 "We are now making some final changes to the Choice Screen including making participation free for eligible search providers.
-We will also be increasing the number of search providers shown on the screen," Oliver Bethell, director at Google, wrote in a blog post on Tuesday.
+We will also be increasing the number of search providers shown on the screen," Google director Oliver Bethell wrote in a blog post on Tuesday.
 The changes will come into effect in September, the blog added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)